vzhz/long_haul/README.md

  * [AWS in plain English](https://www.expeditedssl.com/aws-in-plain-english)
  * Decided you are most interested in making a sensor that will AWS it up and tell you if your plant needs to be watered.
 A tutorial is at [this site](https://www.hackster.io/heskew/aws-iot-remote-soil-moisture-monitor-860040) and you should order materials for at least two of these and plan to do this in December or so.
  * Maybe you can write a guest blog post for mom's site.
- * Next step: Order supplies for this (ask RC-folks if they want to joint-order) and get it in your calendar.
+ * Next step: Order supplies for this (ask RC-folks if they want to joint-order) and get it in your calendar. [scheduled for tonight]

 14. Check in with GWC about teaching for them next summer in NYC or Boston.
  * Keep in touch with Kayla and the hiring person you had contact with before.
 Maybe also get in touch with Jessica Ford from the Work Jelly/MIT since she's discussed it.
  * Understand that they often hiring from the hosting company because those hires have worked out well in the past.
+ * Note: [Speaking opperunity](https://girlswhocode.com/volunteer/) for folks to talk to the girls about inspiring stuff for an hour.
+Signed up and will think of topic when you get pinged.
+ * Contacted Chrissy and asked if the hiring process has changed (their interest link is broken) and signed up to read apps and teach their curriculm during the year at a local club.

-14. Make a list to talk to update Edward with tomorrow.
+14. Make a list to talk to update Edward with tomorrow. [this is over]
  * Ask him for help intigrating your blog with your website.

+15. Talk ideas for dev bootcamp lightning talks [[link to application](https://docs.google.com/forms/d/e/1FAIpQLSem42m0T66X-uk4ucLne9wDwdxJ6UAc0Sgm4oYX2eMiEUG0XA/viewform)]
+ * For perspective, I have already spoken about Friendly Terminal and imposter's syndrome (both recorded).
+ * Wrote supportive pals and asked for feedback on talk list.
+ * Additionally, wrote the organizer and asked if she would like me to make a presentation about gender and learning programming to her instructors.
- *
+ * The talk idea list:
+  * How the http requests library works (you used it in your scraper), and the docs are pretty short.
+[1 vote]
+  * Building something simple and modularly building up from that (maybe use flashcard as an example).
+  * PEP8 is awesome but isn’t life (include some of this things that auto-PEP8 for you)
+  * Comparison of Django and Flask by writing same program in both
+  * Lessons in gutsiness and self-perception from "Unlocking the Clubhouse" [1 vote]
+  * What you can learn from reviewing other's code
+  * Common hurtles for beginners (since these will all be bootcamp grads, I could make it funny)
+  * How to get started in open source
+  * How and why of pointers

+16. Asked my wonderful artist-friend Andy M. to illistrate anything that needs illistrating when I start blogging.
+ * She's happy to do so and requests that I tell her more about what I will blog about so she can start sketching.
+ * I want to be sure she uses materials that will move her forward in her art-study since I'll be happy with whatever she does.

 ## 10/6/2016